Journey to the Beginning of Time

-Journey to the Beginning of Time (Cesta do pravěku, literally "Journey into prehistory") is a color 1955 Czechoslovak science fiction adventure film directed by Karel Zeman.
-Produced using a combination of 2-D and 3-D models, it was the first of Zeman's productions to include actors in conjunction with stop-motion and special effects.
+Journey to the Beginning of Time (Cesta do pravěku, literally "Journey into prehistory") is a 1955 Czechoslovak science fiction adventure directed by Karel Zeman, produced in colour using a combination of 2-D and 3-D models.
+It was the first of Zeman's productions to include actors in conjunction with stop-motion and special effects.
 It won awards at the International Film Festivals of Venice and Mannheim.
+In 1966, Cesta do pravěku was dubbed into English, creating a modified US version, Journey to the Beginning of Time.